A Guide To Adding Gratitude To Your Life

 What if I told you there’s one thing you can do each day that would take no time at all, but the payoff would be almost immediate?

 It doesn’t matter what else is going on in your life at the time.
 In fact, doing this simple act could increase the quality of your life.

 If you haven’t guessed by now (or read the title), it’s gratitude.

 Dictionary.com defines gratitude as “the quality or feeling of being grateful or thankful.”

-Like any habit change, I recommend that you take small steps.
+Like any habit change, I always recommend you take small steps.
 Setting too big of a goal can lead to self-judgment if not met.
 There’s already enough self-judgment in our lives that we don’t need to add to the mix.
 Agree??

 You can go about practicing gratitude in so many ways, so it’s all about what will work best for you and fit into your day.
 If you’re more of a paper and pen kind of person, grab a notebook to keep track of your “gratitudes.”
 What are the things you are grateful for?
-Would the “Notes” app in your phone be a good place to house everything?
+Would the “Notes” app on your phone be a good place to house everything?

 This is all about YOU!

 It can be so easy to focus on what’s not working well in your life.
 You can choose to transform your perspective in a way that can change your whole life.